-Revenue-based financing—also known as revenue financing—is a type of growth capital provided by TIMIA in exchange for a small percentage of future revenue.
+Revenue-based financing—also known as revenue financing—is a type of growth capital provided in exchange for a small percentage of future revenue.
 This gives founders access to cash without sacrificing any equity.
 The repayments end when the initial capital amount, plus a multiple is repaid.

 Since revenue-based financing is tied to recurring revenue, it is generally considered at a slightly later stage than a convertible or SAFE note.
 However, if your business grows really quickly, revenue-based financing payments can escalate quickly, removing much-needed working capital from the business.

-Ease of accounting: No embedded equity option to be valued for GAAP financial statements.
+Ease of accounting — no embedded equity option to be valued for GAAP financial statements.

-MRR is required: You must be generating revenue >$120K MRR.
+|MRR is required — you must be generating revenue >$120K MRR.|

 Comparing Revenue-Based Financing to Convertible Notes and SAFE Notes